D3R50N/D3R50N/README.md

 - 📫 How to reach me **happydev.229@gmail.com**

-- ⚡ Fun fact **I need to sleep before coding, but I can't sleep without coding**
+- ⚡ Fun fact : **Where do boostrap programmers gather to drink ?
+In the nav bar 🍻**

 <h3 align="left">Connect with me:</h3>
 <p align="left">